 This has to be done under Administration/Configuration.

-app.postMessageURL to be the public IP of the machine.
-It has to be accessible from the Databricks Cluster.
+app.postMessageURL to be the IP of the machine so that it is reachable from jobs running on the Databricks cluster.

 Install Databricks JDBC Driver¶

 Fire needs the Databricks JDBC Driver to be installed.
 Install it in the

 You can download the Databricks JDBC Driver from the Databricks site :

 The driver is available as a zip file. eg:

 - Unzip the downloaded file.
 It will create a directory like